 Who should participate?

-- Artists, arts managers, and other people with disabilities who are working or seeking work in the arts;
+- People with disabilities who have or are seeking careers in the arts;

-This online dialogue will run for two weeks starting on June 6, 2016.
-To begin participating in the online dialogue, return to the dialogue's home page and register to submit ideas and vote and comment on ideas submitted by others.
+This online dialogue will run for two weeks starting on December 4, 2017.
+To begin participating in the online dialogue, return to the dialogue's home page and register to submit ideas, as well as, vote and comment on ideas submitted by others.